vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 #### Hardware suggestions

 As you could read, there are multiple combinations possible to control battery powered devices.
-It depends on how many devices you want to control at once and how close they are to each other which is the best combination in your case.
+It depends on how many devices you want to control at once and how close they are to each other, which is the best combination in your case.

 * {{imgBasket}}[Battery to USB / battery eliminator](../buy/smart_home_best_buy_tips#battery-eliminators) They are available for AA and AAA batteries and with multiple "dummy" batteries.